tanikasuresh/SQL-Projects/Danny's-Diner/SQL-Code.md

  WHERE ranking = 1
 ```
 - we can use a cte to display all the orders and their row_number
-- then select for the order whose row numbers are one
-- giving us the first item that was ordered
+- then select for the order whose row numbers are one, giving us the first item that was ordered

 | customer_id | product_name |
 | ----------- | ------------ |